lionsdenmobile/sidemenu-tabs/README.md

     * Hold off on the __name__ variable for now

 *Note: The package.json variable __name__ should not have spaces in it when you run __npm install__.
 It will fail.
-You can change it after this step.*
+You can change it after that step.*

 ## Next Steps
 1. Install NPM dependencies found in package.json